robertobressani/car-rental/README.md

   - response with all brands
 - POST `/login`
   - request body with username and password
-  - empty response (status code is meaningful), if successful will set the cookie
+  - if successful will set the cookie and return the username

 ### "Private" APIs (accessible only with authentication token)